How Do Dogs Age? 10 Signs Your Dog Is Getting Older

 4. They Start Ignoring You

-Don’t assume that your senior dog is giving you the cold shoulder when you call their name and they don’t come.
-Hearing loss is a common sign of aging in dogs, and it might explain why your dog doesn’t respond to you or is easily startled when you pet them.
+If you call their name and they don’t come, don’t assume your senior dog is giving you the cold shoulder.
+Hearing loss is a common sign of aging in dogs, and it might explain why your dog doesn’t respond to you or is easily startled when you pet them unexpectedly.

 While hearing loss isn’t reversible, you can change how you interact with your hard-of-hearing pet: